isomerpages/moe-anchorgreenpri/pages/Announcements.md

 <a href="https://www.anchorgreenpri.moe.edu.sg/resources/p1-orientation-2023/parent-kit-starting-your-primary-1-journey/">Parent Kit: Starting Your Primary 1 Journey</a><br>
 <a href="https://www.anchorgreenpri.moe.edu.sg/resources/p1-orientation-2023/info-for-2023-cohort/">P1 Orientation (Info for 2023 Cohort</a>

-### National Schools Games 2022

-This year, our Anchorlite Athletes participated in the MOE National Schools Games <a href="https://nsg.moe.edu.sg" target=_blank>(https://nsg.moe.edu.sg)</a> for Basketball, Floorball, Netball and Wushu.
-The school is proud that our Anchorlites have shown the grit, determination and adaptability to be at their best for self, parents and school.
-We are pleased to announce the following achievements. <a href="/files/For%20Parents/2022%20AGPS%20Student%20Athletes%20NSG%20Representatives.pdf" target=_blank>**Congratulations to our student athletes!!**</a>

-**National School Games Floorball Girls (Junior Division) (Tier 1) – Champions**<br>
-**National School Games Netball (Junior Division, Zonal) – Zonal Top 4**<br>
-**National School Games Floorball Boys (Junior Division) (Tier 1) – 3rd**<br>
-**National School Games Floorball Boys (Senior Division) – National Top 8**

-The school would like to convey our deepest appreciation to parents, CCA teachers and coaches who have supported our Anchorlites in this sporting journey.

-**We thank all our <a href="/files/For%20Parents/2022%20AGPS%20Student%20Athletes%20NSG%20Representatives.pdf" target=_blank>student athletes</a> for doing our school proud!!**

 ### Group Personal Accident Insurance